grafana/grafana/docs/sources/enterprise/access-control-refactor/plan-rbac-rollout-strategy.md

 - **Grafana UI:** Use the Grafana UI when you want to assign a limited number of RBAC roles to users and teams.
 The UI contains a role picker that you can use to select roles.
 - **Grafana HTTP API:** If you prefer, you can use the Grafana HTTP API to manage role assignments.
-- **Grafana provisioning:** Grafana provisioning provides a robust approach to assign, removing, and deleting roles.
+- **Grafana provisioning:** Grafana provisioning provides a robust approach to assigning, removing, and deleting roles.
 Within a single YAML file you can include multiple role assignment and removal entries.
 - **Terraform:** If you are a Grafana Cloud Pro customer, you can use Terraform to assign and manage user and team role assignments.

 ## Permissions scenarios

-We've compiled the following permissions rollout scenarios based on current Grafana requirements.
+We've compiled the following permissions rollout scenarios based on current Grafana implementations.
 If you have a use case that you'd like to share, feel free to contribute to the content.
 We'd love to hear from you!

 ### Provide internal viewer employees with the ability to use Explore and prevent external viewer contractors from using Explore